xzinc/IPL/README.md

 - **External Data Sources**: Integration with GitHub and Kaggle datasets for comprehensive IPL statistics
 - **Intelligent Caching**: Automatic data refresh mechanism to ensure up-to-date information
 - **Telugu Language Support**: Interact with the bot in Telugu language
+- **Multi-Database Support**: Automatic database failover and learning from user interactions across multiple databases
+- **Group Chat Intelligence**: Responds only when mentioned or replied to in group chats and learns from group interactions

 ## Setup Instructions